Accelerated Degree Programs

-Through Mississippi State University’s Thrive in Five accelerated degree program, you can earn both a bachelor’s and master’s degrees in just 5 short years.
-While graduating faster than the typical 6 years, you’ll enter the workforce quickly and start earning sooner.
+With MSU’s Thrive in Five accelerated degree program, scholars can earn their bachelor’s and master’s degrees concurrently in only five years.
+And by completing the required course load in less than the typical six years, they’ll enter the workforce and start earning sooner.

-- the self-motivated high school graduate with Advanced Placement courses who wants to continue a fast pace to the finish line
+• Self-motivated high school graduates with advanced placement courses who want to continue a fast pace to the finish line

-- the highly skilled community college graduate who’s looking for a flexible, fast way to climb the ladder and achieve career goals
+• Highly skilled community college graduates looking for a flexible, fast way to climb the ladder and achieve career goals

 Programs

-Qualified students can earn an undergraduate and graduate degree within 5 years through the Thrive in Five accelerated degree program at Mississippi State University.
+Qualified students can earn an undergraduate and graduate degree within five years through the Thrive in Five accelerated degree program at Mississippi State University.

 College of Agriculture and Life Sciences